 II.
-RIGHTS OF TEMANTS IN PUBLIC HOUSING
+RIGHTS OF TENANTS IN PUBLIC HOUSING

 - Sec.
 1. The lease shall be written in clear concise language able to be understood by laymen of average intelligence. - Sec.
 2. The signed lease does not in any way subtract from any rights of the tenant under the United States Constitution, Federal and State statutes, case law or regulations promulgated by the Department of Housing and Urban Development. - Sec.
-3. No lease, regulation or other written or oral agreement shall permit the termination of a tenancy on grounds other than the following: - (a) non-payment of rent; - (b) commission of active waste (physical destruction) of the leased premises by tenant; - (c) tenant is over-income as determined by the Housing Authority; except that eviction shall not be permitted if eviction would work extreme hardship on the family unit; - (d) substantial interference with other tenants; - (e) failure of resident to provide the Authority with income statement within 30 days from date of request.
+3. No lease, regulation or other written or oral agreement shall permit the termination of a tenancy on grounds other than the following: - (a) non-payment of rent; - (b) commission of active waste (physical destruction) of the leased premises by tenant; - the Housing Authority; except that eviction shall not be permitted if eviction would work extreme hardship on the family unit; - (d) substantial interference with other tenants: - (e) failure of resident to provide the Authority with income statement within 30 days from date of request.